1999

 Wednesdays 11 - 13.00 (Starts 13 January) Sala Triaria

-Flexibility has become a word used with diverse connotations, in divergent circles.
+Flexibility has become a word used in many circles with different connotations.

-This seminar will aim at analysing different meanings of flexibility related to work: the organisation of work, protection of workers and attitudes of political and social partners toward work.
-The analysis is centered in a European context and will have an historical perspective.
-It will attempt to deconstruct this widely used and often vague notion to discover concrete meanings in legal and historical terms.
+This seminar will aim at analysing different meanings of flexibility related to work: organisation of work, protection of workers and attitudes of political and social partners towards it.
+The analysis will be centred on some European countries and will have a historical perspective.
+It will try to deconstruct this wide and often vague notion to discover its concrete meanings in legal and historical terms.

-This seminar is a continuation of the autumn seminar in 1998: After Full Employment: European Norms and Discourses of Work.
+This seminar is a continuation of the autumn semester seminar in 1998

 Programme: